Deformation quantization and perverse sheaves: Vanishing cycles and DQ modules

 We denote its generator by $\partial_t^{\lambda-1/2}\delta(t-f)$ and the computation similar to \cref{ex:Cforder} shows that

 We have an obvious isomorphism $(\cC^\lambda_f)'\cong \cC^\lambda_{-f}$ which preserves the generators, where $(-)'$ is the involution from \eqref{eq:barinvolution}.

-Let us now introduce versions of these modules.
+Let us now introduce a few variants of these modules.
 We consider $\C$ with a canonical coordinate $t$.
 It allows us to trivialize $K_\C$ using the section $dt$ and hence we obtain a square root line bundle $K_\C^{1/2}$. \begin{itemize} \item Let $X$ be a complex manifold.
 Let

 be the corresponding right $\rho_*\hE_{X\times \C}$-module. \item Let $X$ be a complex manifold together with a choice of the square root $K^{1/2}_X$.
 Let

 be the corresponding $\rho_*\hE^{\sqrt{v}}_{X\times\C}$-module. \end{itemize}